What actually is Grounded Theory? A brief introduction

 One of my favourite quotes on grounded theory is from Dey (1999) who says that there are “probably as many versions of grounded theory as there are grounded theorists”.
 And it can be a problem: a quick search of Google Scholar will show literally hundreds of qualitative research articles with the phrase “grounded theory was used” and no more explanation than this.
 If you are lucky, you’ll get a reference, probably to Strauss and Corbin (1990).
 And you can find many examples in peer-reviewed literature describing grounded theory as if there is only one approach.

 Classical grounded theory is based on the Glaser and Strauss (1967) book “The Discovery of Grounded Theory”, in which it is envisaged more as a theory generation methodology, rather than just an analytical approach.
 The idea is that you examine data and discover in it new theory – new ways of explaining the world.
-Here everything is data, and you should include fieldwork notes as well as other literature in your process.
-However, a gap is recommended so that literature is not examined first (like when doing a literature review) creating bias too early, but rather engaging with existing theory as something to be challenged.
+Here everything is data, and you should include your fieldwork notes and reflexive journals as well as other literature in your process.
+However, a gap is recommended so that literature is not examined first (like when doing a literature review), creating bias too early.
+Rather, you should engage with existing theory as something to be challenged.

 Here the common coding types are substantive and theoretical – creating an iterative one-two punch which gets you from data to theory.
-Coding is considered to be very inductive, having less initial focus from the literature.
+At first, coding is very inductive/in vivo, having less initial focus from the literature.

 Coding stages would typically be open, focused and then theoretical.
 Whether you see this as being substantively different from the ‘open – axial – selective’ modified grounded theory strategy is up to you.
 You’ll see many different interpretations and implementations of all these coding approaches, so focus more on choosing the philosophy that lies behind them.